www-splitcells-net/net.splitcells.network.distro/projects/net.splitcells.network.distro.rcp/README.md

+# RCP Problems
+* JRE is not bundled.
+* Eclipse IDE is not able to build project like Tycho.
+    Tycho is the definitive build.
 # RCP Development Guidelines
 * Build is based on Maven Tycho in order to support automatic builds or builds without Eclipse.
     It also makes it possible, to have a unified build infrastructure.